-Millions of seniors suffer from depression because of the challenges of ageing.
+Millions of seniors suffer from depression because of the challenges of aging.
 This can be caused by declining health, lack of mobility, or by losing a partner or a family member.

-If your loved one appears cheerless, has lost weight, is disengaged or forgetful, lacks motivation and energy, or is neglecting personal care, then they may be depressed.
-While every situation is different, there are ways you can help improve an ageing person’s mental health:
+If your older family member, friend or colleague appears cheerless, has lost weight, is disengaged or forgetful, lacks motivation and energy, or is neglecting personal care, then they may be depressed.
+While every situation is different, there are ways you can help improve an aging person’s mental health:

 #1 Keep Your Cool